Two remanded for destroying teacher’s farmland with sand winning activities

 Meschark Commey, 27, Benjamin Duodo, 31, have been charged with conspiracy to commit crime, causing unlawful damage, illegal sand winning, acting as land guard and threat of harm.

-It held that the activities of land guards are becoming too many in the country and the court must put an end to them.
+It held that the activities of land guards were becoming too many in the country and the court must put an end to them.

 The prosecution led by Assistant Superintendent of Police (ASP) Maxwell Oppong said the complainant, Emmanuel Bagut, was a teacher residing at Denchira, near Amasaman and that the accused persons also resided in the same area.